 13-16th of May, on annual basis (Application deadline January 31st)

-In general, it’s not very hard to find a distributor, but the most essential is to find a serious and experienced one.
-You can find distributors at trade fairs, by analyzing competitors, on the internet, through contacts or by advertizing on the internet or in magazines.
+You can find distributors at trade fairs, by analyzing competitors, or on the internet for instance.
 Be sure to verify the distributor before you sign a contract with them.
-Below I listed some essential points to confirm:

 Trademark registration in Korea